-- Equality Act 2010: advice for schools DfE May 2014 - Schools' SEND Information Report Regulations 2014 - Statutory Guidance on Supporting pupils at school with medical conditions April 2014 - GJS commitment to the UNICEF Rights of the Child agenda in becoming a Rights Respecting School - The National Curriculum in England Key Stage 1 and 2 framework document September 2013
+- Equality Act 2010: advice for schools DfE May 2014 - Schools' SEND Information Report Regulations 2014 - Statutory Guidance on Supporting pupils at school with medical conditions April 2014 - GJS commitment to the UNICEF Rights of the Child agenda in becoming a Rights Respecting School - The National Curriculum in England Key Stage 1 and 2 framework document September 2013 - Education Endowment Foundation: Special Educational Needs in Mainstream Schools Guidance Report (2021)

 The policy will be reviewed annually.
 A copy of the policy can be found on the school's website and paper copies can be requested at the school office.

 Definition of Special Educational Needs: